BluGenes-source/audio-to-text-app/README.md

-# Audio/Text Converter Application
+# Text-to-Speech Converter Application (v1.1.0)
-A Python desktop application for converting between audio and text, featuring both speech-to-text and text-to-speech capabilities.
+A Python desktop application for converting text to speech with multiple engine options.

+## What's New in v1.1.0
+- Improved asyncio integration for better performance and stability
+- Enhanced error handling and recovery mechanisms
+- Added proper window geometry management and position saving
+- Optimized application startup and shutdown sequences
+- Fixed FFmpeg detection and installation instructions
+- Improved logging system with better error diagnostics
+- Updated user interface with more consistent styling
+- Better handling of background tasks and resource cleanup

-## What's New
+## What's New in v1.0.0
+- Added version number display in application title and UI
+- Streamlined application focused solely on text-to-speech functionality
-- Added Hugging Face model integration for text-to-speech
+- Added Hugging Face model integration for advanced AI-powered speech synthesis
 - Fixed configuration attribute errors
 - Improved error handling and logging
 - Enhanced queue management system